Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction

 The controller depends on a penalty parameter that can be tuned to enhance the soft objective at the cost of reduced optimality, while guaranteeing the satisfaction of the hard constraint.
 An advantage of the proposed design is that the controller is automatically Lipschitz and has a closed-form expression.
 Our second contribution shows that the controller can introduce undesired equilibrium points different from the origin.
 By choosing the penalty parameter appropriately, and under some technical conditions, these undesired equilibria can be eliminated.
 Finally, our third contribution shows that the proposed controller can be tuned to provide an inner approximation of the region of attraction of the origin for the closed-loop system.
 As a consequence of this analysis, we provide conditions under which all of the safe set belongs to the region of attraction of the origin for the closed-loop system.
-Simulations on a planar system compare our design with other approaches from the literature.
+Simulations on a planar system compare our design with other approaches in the literature.